New York Central Railroad: Conrail and CSX: 1976–present

-Conrail, officially the Consolidated Rail Corporation, was created by the U.S. government to salvage Penn Central and the other bankrupt railroads' freight business, beginning its operations on April 1, 1976.
+Conrail, officially the Consolidated Rail Corporation, created by the U.S. government to salvage Penn Central and the other bankrupt railroads' freight business, beginning its operations on April 1, 1976.
 As mentioned, Conrail assumed control of Penn Central's commuter lines throughout the Lower Hudson Valley of New York, Connecticut, and in and around Boston.
 In 1983, these commuter services would be turned over to the state-funded Metro-North Railroad in New York and Connecticut, and Massachusetts Bay Transportation Authority in Massachusetts.
 Conrail would go on to achieve profitability by the 1990s and was sought by several other large railroads in a continuing trend of mergers, eventually having its assets absorbed by CSX and Norfolk Southern in 1999.

 Conrail, in an effort to streamline its operations, was forced to abandon miles of both NYC and PRR trackage.
-Nevertheless, the majority of the NYC system is still intact and used by both CSX and Amtrak.
+Nevertheless, the majority of the NYC system is still intact and used by Norfolk Southern, CSX, Amtrak, and other short line railroads.
 Among the lines still used are the famed Water Level Route between New York and Chicago, as well as the former Boston & Albany line between these points, the Kankakee Belt Route through Indiana, Illinois and Iowa, and the West Shore Line between Jersey City and the Albany suburb of Selkirk, where the old NYC (now CSX) Selkirk Yard is among the busiest freight yards in the country.

 On June 6, 1998, most of Conrail was split between Norfolk Southern and CSX.
-New York Central Lines LLC was formed as a subsidiary of Conrail, containing the lines to be operated by CSX: this included the old Water Level Route as far as Cleveland, OH (the Cleveland - Chicago portion going to Norfolk Southern since the ex-PRR "Fort Wayne" line had been downgraded under Conrail), the "Big Four" route between Cleveland, Oh and St. Louis, MO, and many other lines of the New York Central, as well as various lines from other companies, and also assumed the '′NYC′′ reporting mark.
-CSX eventually fully-absorbed the subsidiary as part of a streamlining of Conrail operations.
+New York Central Lines LLC was formed as a subsidiary of Conrail, containing the lines to be operated by CSX: this included the old Water Level Route as far as Cleveland, Ohio (the Cleveland–Chicago portion going to Norfolk Southern since the ex-PRR Fort Wayne line had been downgraded under Conrail), the Big Four route between Cleveland and St. Louis, and many other lines of the New York Central, as well as various lines from other companies, and also assumed the NYC reporting mark.
+CSX eventually fully absorbed the subsidiary as part of a streamlining of Conrail operations.

+Heritage Units

+Three heritage units have been painted to honor the railroad by its modern time successors all being painted in the railroads lightning stripe scheme.